hblakely/hblakely/README.md

 into "clickie-clickie", speeding up developement.
 VRC's insurance system customers could now appreciate a faster build-time for custom application services.

+ As a member of R&D tasks were often brand new to me.
+It didn't matter what languages, or what parts of the stack were in use, it only mattered that the job got done.
+In addition to building the tools for VRC's developers, it was my duty to assist those same developers in correcting problematic code, and testing to verify proper functionality.

 -------------------------------------
 #### HIATUS ####
   Crohn's disease paused my activity with VRC starting April 1, 2021.
 Since then, a variety of medications